MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 ## Locations
 The three rooms are as follows:
-- In the pyramid leading to the first encounter, continue to the right instead of ascending the root.
+- In the ship leading to the first encounter, continue to the right instead of ascending the root.
 - Inside the broken ship found at a left fork during the climb to the third encounter.
 - At the end of the right-side branching path before the final encounter.